ericmedvet/slides/advanced-programming-2020/13-key-apis.md

 ]

 - **No duplicates**, **ordering**
-  - you can assume iterating over elements has a predictable outcome
+  - iterating over elements has a predictable outcome
+  - natural ordering of `E` or provided `Comparator<E>`

 .javadoc.methods[
 | Mod. and Type | Method | Description |